 St Paul's Crompton Street worked in partnership with parents/carers and governors.
-We had an active working group that worked together during the academic year 2019-2020.
-The PHSE leader and working group worked in partnership to develop this policy.
+St Paul's Crompton Street had an active working group that worked together during the academic year 2019-2020.
+The PHSCE leader and working group worked in partnership to develop this policy.